leslie-alldridge/tech-voting-v2/README.md

 - Loading all results should be fine, but see if laurence wants a 'see more' option and only 10 or so to display

 ### In progress

 - Admin comments - do we want a badge to say an admin has commented? decided to add badge, just need to change it so badges show on page load, instead of toggle

-- create a status for 'closed' and allow admins to delete the idea.
+* create a status for 'closed' and allow admins to delete the idea.
-- one upvote per suggestion per user - i can use their unique id's for this (ideally not local cache)
-- search (starting by name -> looking into search across other features such as completed, in progress).
+* search (starting by name -> looking into search across other features such as completed, in progress).
   ^^ https://medium.com/@yaoxiao1222/implementing-search-filter-a-list-on-redux-react-bb5de8d0a3ad
-- enhanced styling
+* enhanced styling

 ### Done

+- one upvote per suggestion per user - i can use their unique id's for this (ideally not local cache)
 - categories for (process updates, new ideas, team improvements) - drop down filter -> popular ideas (top 5) will be the default (could have a link saying 'see more' than will then load up all results.)
 - laurence and leads to have a status/banner in progress etc (banners ready just need option set up to flag for leaders)
 - increase number of seeds